001nian/Statistical-Trading-Strategy-in-Futures-Markets/README.md

 		-close is the vector of close prices the professor provided us -capital is the amount of capital we have to start (I'm not sure if this is necessary)

---calculateDrawdown will generate a vector consisting of the current drawdown of the portfolio for each bar (5 minute window).
+`calculateDrawdown` will generate a vector consisting of the current drawdown of the portfolio for each bar (5 minute window).

 	-Takes in the following inputs:
 		-portfolio is the vector of portfolio values calculated from 'calculatePortfolio'

---calculateMax, calculateMin, calculateSignal, and calculateTrades are all helper functions used in calculatePortfolio.
+`calculateMax, calculateMin, calculateSignal, and calculateTrades` are all helper functions used in `calculatePortfolio`.

 	-Descriptions of each are located in the comments in the code

 - **EasyLanguage Code Structure Description of the Strategies:**

--- _**MR—Stop—AvgPrice**_
+_**MR—Stop—AvgPrice**_
 ```
 /*
 This trading system places mean-reverting trades around the moving average outside of a band of width related to expected slippage plus a certain number of local volatilities.
 It has a pre-determined per-trade loss size expressed in percent.